CrunchyData/postgres-operator/docs/content/architecture/high-availability/multi-cluster-kubernetes.md

 uptime requirements.

-As of this writing, federation in Kubernetes is still in ongoing development area and is something we monitor with intense interest.
+As of this writing, federation in Kubernetes is still in ongoing development and is something we monitor with intense interest.
 As Kubernetes federation continues to mature, we wanted to provide a way to deploy PostgreSQL clusters managed by the [PostgreSQL Operator](https://www.crunchydata.com/developers/download-postgres/containers/postgres-operator) that can span multiple Kubernetes clusters.
 This can be accomplished with a